vincemisalucha/vincemisalucha/README.md

 <br>

 - ✨ Computer Science Graduate
-- 👾 To upload past assignements and projects
+- 👾 To upload past assignments and projects
 - 🌱 Interested in AI, Predictive Analytics, and Data Visualization
 <br></br>